Skip to Content

 1. How do you flush out a gas tank?

-Remove fuel pump from the tank (prevent residual debris from falling into the tank).
-Put the hose into the fuel tank and start pouring a stream of clean, hot water.
+Remove the fuel pump from the tank (prevent residual debris from falling into the tank).
+Put the hose into the fuel tank and pour a clean, hot water stream.
 When the water is being filled, spray mild detergent in the tank.
 If opening permits, use a brush to remove debris from the sides of the tank.

 2. How do you clean a metal gas tank?

 A suitable cleaning solvent is acetone because of its affinity to vaporize quickly.
-The cleaner will help to clean the interior of the tank free of no matter what would stick.
-Close the cap of the tank, and then agitate it thoroughly before pouring out the solvent.
+The cleaner will help clean the interior of the tank free of anything that would stick.
+Close the tank cap, then thoroughly agitate it before pouring the solvent.

 Steps to follow:

-• Step 1: Draw off any gas inside the tank into a container, which is safe to use.
+• Step 1: Draw off any gas inside the tank into a container that is safe to use.

 • Step 2: Detach the fuel lines running from the tank to the engine.